DBecker7/DB7_TeachingApps/README.md

 - Transformations of Random Variables
     - Demonstrate transformation of at least two x-values
 - Marginal and conditional distributions (might just be teaching materials)
-- Measures of spread
-    - Method: generate data within quartiles according to a transformed beta distribition within Q2:Q3 and transformed exponential for the upper tail (mirrored across median).
-As variance slider changes, change parameters to select exact variance (maybe alpha = 1, beta increases by a fixed amount for Beta, lambda increases for exponential to make variance increase match slider).

 # Spatial Stats Apps